hantas-soft/HComm/README.md

 ## How to use
 1. Install using Nuget.(https://www.nuget.org/packages/HComm/)

-2. Add 'using' HComm refrence.
+2. Add 'using' HComm reference.
 <pre><code>
     using HComm;
     using HComm.Common;